top of page

 Team and Partners

-GLAN’s work is led by Siobhan Allen and Dearbhla Minogue.
+GLAN’s work is led by Dearbhla Minogue.

 The Bindmans team is led by Tamsin Allen, Monika Sobiecki and Tayab Ali, with Richard Hermer QC, Ben Silverstone and Darryl Hutcheon of Matrix Chambers instructed as counsel.